 Cathedral means a principal churches a diocese, with which the bishop is officially associated.
 While Basilica meant a long hall or building used in the Roman era as a law court or for public assemblies.
 But now it means a certain church that has been granted special privileges by the Pope.

 Churches are known for their architectural beauty.
-Here is a list of some beautiful church from all around India:
+Here is a list of some beautiful churches to visit in India:

 The Sé Catedral de Santa Catarina, is located in Velha, Goa.
 It is built in Portuguese-Gothic style.
 It opened in 1640 and the architect known for it is Julião Simão.
 It is a part of the World Heritage Site, Churches and convents of Goa located in Old Goa.